centurianii/g3Tips/README.md

   11. [0] applyEvents -> 'true'
 </pre>
 <p>As you see we chained method <code>init()</code> the first one been called indirectly by the constructor.</p>
-<small style="border: 2px gray dotted"><p><i>Development issues:</i> This scenario needs event handling capabilities too; only this time the handler is attached to the page scroll event; a debounce function ensures the firing of one handler at the end of a scroll.
+<blockquote style="border: 2px gray dotted"><p><i>Development issues:</i> This scenario needs event handling capabilities too; only this time the handler is attached to the page scroll event; a debounce function ensures the firing of one handler at the end of a scroll.
 It's this handler function that is been called by <code>init()</code> the first time user passes as argument <code>{optimize: true}</code>.
 The event handler needs some coordination and this is the role of node <code>data</code> that give information about where calculations should apply to, see<code>this.instance.$allNodes.data.tip.optimized</code>.</p>
 <p>User can realize the existence of an event optimized handler with the value of <code>this.instance.on.optimize === true</code>:
 <pre>
 //this.optimize(): is active?